 Imaging tests are often used to evaluate patients with renal and urologic disorders.

 Abdominal x-rays without radiopaque contrast agents may be done to check for positioning of ureteral stents or to monitor position and growth of kidney stones.
-However, for initial diagnosis of urolithiasis, plain x-rays are less sensitive than CT and lack anatomic detail, so they are not the study of choice.
+However, for initial diagnosis of urolithiasis Urinary Calculi Urinary calculi are solid particles in the urinary system.
+They may cause pain, nausea, vomiting, hematuria, and, possibly, chills and fever due to secondary infection.
+Diagnosis is based on... read more , plain x-rays are less sensitive and less specific than CT and lack anatomic detail, so they are not the study of choice.

 Images taken after administration of water-soluble contrast agents highlight the kidneys and urinary collecting system.
-Nonionic iso-osmolal agents (eg, iohexol, iopamidol) are now widely used; they have fewer adverse effects than older hyperosmolal agents but still pose a risk of acute renal injury (contrast nephropathy).
+Nonionic iso-osmolal agents (eg, iohexol, iopamidol) are now widely used; they have fewer adverse effects than older hyperosmolal agents but still pose a risk of acute kidney injury (contrast nephropathy Contrast nephropathy Radiopaque contrast agents are often used in radiography and fluoroscopy to help delineate borders between tissues with similar radiodensity.
+Most contrast agents are iodine based.
+Iodinated... read more ).

-In urography, an x-ray is taken after IV, percutaneous antegrade or retrograde, or cystoscopic retrograde administration of a radiopaque contrast agent.
+In urography, an x-ray is taken after IV, percutaneous antegrade or retrograde, or cystoscopic retrograde administration of a radiopaque contrast agent Radiographic Contrast Agents and Contrast Reactions Radiopaque contrast agents are often used in radiography and fluoroscopy to help delineate borders between tissues with similar radiodensity.
+Most contrast agents are iodine based.
+Iodinated... read more .
 Primary contraindications for all patients are iodine allergy and risk factors for contrast nephropathy.

 IVU (sometimes called IVP, for intravenous pyelography) has been largely superseded by rapid multidimensional CT and MRI with or without a contrast agent.
 When IVU is done, abdominal compression may improve visualization of the renal pelvis and proximal ureters (with application) and distal ureters (after release).
 Additional x-rays at 12 and 24 hours after contrast administration may be indicated for detection of postrenal obstruction or hydronephrosis.

-For percutaneous antegrade urography, a radiopaque contrast agent is introduced through an existing nephrostomy tube or, less commonly, through percutaneous puncture of the renal pelvis guided by fluoroscopy.
+For percutaneous antegrade urography, a radiopaque contrast agent Radiographic Contrast Agents and Contrast Reactions Radiopaque contrast agents are often used in radiography and fluoroscopy to help delineate borders between tissues with similar radiodensity.
+Most contrast agents are iodine based.
+Iodinated... read more is introduced through an existing nephrostomy tube or, less commonly, through percutaneous puncture of the renal pelvis guided by fluoroscopy.
 Occasionally, a ureterostomy or an ileal conduit can be used.
 Antegrade urography is used in the following circumstances:

 When retrograde urography is unsuccessful (eg, because of tumor obstruction at the bladder level)